-Throughout their childhood and adolescence, children look to their parents for cues on how to think, feel and act, and for children of an alcoholic parent, the potential effects on their emotional well-being can be devastating.
-Not only do parents who abuse drugs or alcohol put their children at a greater risk for future substance abuse, but they also increase their risk of developing psychological problems and suffering from severe and potentially life-threatening medical conditions.
-If you or someone you know are struggling with a substance abuse problem, contact the addiction recovery experts at Behavioral Rehabilitation Services at (877) 926-5530 today.
+Throughout their childhood and adolescence, children look to their parents for cues on how to think, feel and act.
+For children of an alcoholic parent, the potential effects on their emotional well-being can be devastating.
+Parents who abuse drugs or alcohol put their children at a greater risk for future substance abuse.
+In addition, they also increase their risk of developing psychological problems and suffering from severe and potentially life-threatening medical conditions.
+If you or someone you know are struggling with a substance abuse problem, contact the addiction recovery experts at Behavioral Rehabilitation Services.

 Impact on Children of an Alcoholic Parent

 According to the Children of Alcoholics Foundation, alcohol dependence is defined as the child’s perception that a parent drinks too much and that the parent’s drinking interferes with the child’s life in some way.
 It could be something as seemingly harmless as missing a school play or forgetting to pick the child up from school one day.
 Or, it could be something major, like subjecting the child to physical or emotional abuse while drinking.
-However the parent’s alcoholism manifests itself, the emotional impact of the alcohol abuse on the child can be far-reaching, interfering with parenting skills and marital relations, and possibly even affecting adolescent development and adjustment.
+However the parent’s alcoholism manifests itself, the emotional impact of the alcohol abuse on the child can be far-reaching.
+Alcoholism interferes with parenting skills and marital relations.
+It possibly even affects adolescent development and adjustment.

-Even more alarming than the emotional toll addiction can have on the children of an alcoholic parent, it is well-known that there is a genetic factor to alcoholism, which means the children of an alcoholic parent may be genetically predisposed to alcohol abuse.
-According to research, a child is nearly three times more likely to abuse alcohol if one parent is an alcoholic, and about five times more likely if both parents are alcoholics.
+Even more alarming than the emotional toll addiction can have on the children of an alcoholic parent, it is well-known that there is a genetic factor to alcoholism.
+What this means is the children of an alcoholic parent may be genetically predisposed to alcohol abuse.
+According to research, a child is nearly three times more likely to abuse alcohol if one parent is an alcoholic.
+Alarmingly, they are about five times more likely if both parents are alcoholics.
 So, while early intervention can prevent future addiction problems in children of an alcoholic parent, the mere fact that one or both parents are addicted to alcohol automatically increases the child’s risk of ending up on the same path.

 Adverse Physical Effects of Alcoholism

-The physical and emotional effects of alcohol abuse are well-studied, and the negative effect of alcoholism on a child may begin to manifest itself even before a child is born, in cases where an expectant mother drinks alcohol while pregnant.
-During childhood and adolescence, a parent’s alcohol abuse may then adversely affect the child’s development and adjustment.
-And if the child of an alcoholic develops an alcohol problem later in life, he may suffer from any number of medical conditions associated with alcoholism, including the following:
+There are many studies on the physical and emotional effects of alcohol abuse.
+The negative effects of alcoholism on a child may begin to manifest itself even before a child is born.
+This can happen in cases where an expectant mother drinks alcohol while pregnant.
+During childhood and adolescence, a parent’s alcohol abuse may adversely affect the child’s development and adjustment.
+Furthermore, if the child of an alcoholic develops an alcohol problem later in life, he may suffer from any number of medical conditions associated with alcoholism, including the following:

 - Damage to the peripheral and central nervous system